derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 To take advantage of a preexisting runtime or engine, we just need to grasp how it works.
 This allows our code to react interactively as it executes in realtime.

-The JavaScript runtime in a web browser uses an *event loop*.
+The JavaScript runtime in a web browser uses an *event loop* to enable interactivity.